Fchat-Horizon/docs/src/docs/quality-of-life.md

 Horizon's goal is to offer more than just bugfixes over Rising and F-Chat 3.0, we also want to bring the experience of using F-Chat into the modern era, with more comforts and better integration into modern desktop use.

-Come from 3.0, or you don't even know what a "Rising" is?
-Take a look at [what else you're getting](rising).

 ## Settings menu

 Ever used Rising or the standalone 3.0, and noticed how all the settings are just thrown around the place?